All right, news roundup and information overload hour.

 So if there is not bipartisan representation when the box is open, how can they guarantee the proper chain of custody?

-Now, in a perfect world this is how I think our voting system should be.
+Now, in a perfect world, this is how I think our voting system should be.

-And if I had my way, we'd have paper ballots only, with exceptions for the elderly, the infirmed and the military, and make it a national holiday election day, and everybody gets to go to the polls, use a paper ballot, and you have partisan observers in every precinct in the country watching the voting that day, so no shenanigans take place.
+And everybody gets to go to the polls, use a paper ballot, and you have partisan observers in every precinct in the country watching the voting that day.

-And when the polls close partisan observers all sides watch the vote counting.
+And when the polls close, partisan observers, all sides, watch the vote counting.

 And then they declare a winner after they've added them all up together.

-And that's what I prefer, but that's not the system we have so we got to deal with the army we have the the system we have not the one we wish we had.
+So we've got to deal with the army we have, the system we have, not the one we wish we had.

-And that means that Republicans now they've taken a very big effort now on this issue of banking your vote.
+And that means that Republicans, now they've taken a very big effort now on this issue of banking your vote.

 Republicans have been reluctant and resistant towards early voting and voting by mail.